 Whatever the case, if a Director Penalty Notice is issued, it works differently in the 2 circumstances described below.

-Where all BAS & Super lodgments are up to date
+Where all BAS & Super Lodgements are Up to Date

-If the ATO issues a Director Penalty Notice in circumstances where all BAS returns and Superannuation lodgments are up to date, even where there is unpaid PAYG and superannuation debts, the directors will be allowed a 21 days grace period in which to comply with the notice and thereby avoid personally liability for the outstanding PAYG and superannuation debts of the company.
+If the ATO issues a Director Penalty Notice in circumstances where all BAS returns and Superannuation lodgements are up to date, even where there is unpaid PAYG and superannuation debts, the directors will be allowed a 21 days grace period in which to comply with the notice and thereby avoid personal liability for the outstanding PAYG and superannuation debts of the company.